WilliamSinclairF/Rocket_Elevators_Controllers/README.md

 3. Uncomment your scenario of choice
 4. Run 'Residential.rb' using your interpreter of choice.

-# 🚀 Rocket Elevators Controllers - Commercial Elevator Controllers - HOW TO USE: 🚀
+## 🚀 Commercial Elevator Controllers - HOW TO USE: 🚀

 ### C#:
 1. Clone the repo